ajkula/GoRTMS/docs/service_accounts.md

 publish:orders     → Can publish to "orders" domain only consume:*          → Can consume from any domain
-manage:analytics   → Can manage consumer groups in "analytics"
+manage:analytics   → Can manage consumer groups in "analytics" *:tasks           → All actions on "tasks" domain
 *                 → Full access to everything
 ```

 ### Common Permission Patterns